diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 NoVisibility could loop forever because the value of ready might never become visible to the reader thread.
 Even more strangely, NoVisibility could print zero because the write to ready might be made visible to the reader thread before the write to number, a phenomenon known as **reordering**.
 There is no guarantee that operations in one thread will be performed in the order given by the program, as long as the reordering is not detectable from within that thread even if the reordering is apparent to other threads.[1]
 When the main thread writes first to number and then to done without synchronization, the reader thread could see those writes happen in the opposite order or not at all.

 [1] This may seem like a broken design, but it is meant to allow JVMs to take full advantage of the performance of modern multiprocessor hardware.
-For example, in the absence of synchronization, the `Java Memory Model permits the compiler` to reorder operations and cache values in registers, and `permits CPUs` to reorder operations and cache values in processor-specific caches.
+For example, in the absence of synchronization, the `Java Memory Model permits the compiler`(PS: indeed JIT compiler C2 does reordering) to reorder operations and cache values in registers, and `permits CPUs` to reorder operations and cache values in processor-specific caches.
 For more details, see Chapter 16.

 In the absence of synchronization, the `compiler, processor, and runtime` can do some downright weird things to the order in which operations appear to execute.
 Attempts to reason about the order in which memory actions "must" happen in insufflciently synchronized multithreaded programs will almost certainly be incorrect.